Associate Professor of Peace and Conflict Research; Deputy Head of Department.

 Here I try to summarize the most important themes in my research, focusing primarily on recent and ongoing work.
 For my complete list of publications, see separate heading below.

 Most of my current work revolves around the question of how international interventions influence the violence dynamics in civil wars, and in particular with regards to the protection of civilians.
 One central question is whether peacekeeping works, and under what conditions the UN can improve the security for the civilian population.
 Together with Jacob Kathman and Megan Shannon, I have argued that the impact of peacekeeping should be conceptualized and measured as the relative effectiveness in reducing violence – and that effectiveness depends on the capacity and constitution of peacekeeping missions.
-Our previous work has been published in American Political Science Review and American Journal of Political Science, and towards the end of 2019 our book Peacekeeping in the Midst of War will be published with Oxford University Press.
+Our previous work has been published in American Political Science Review and American Journal of Political Science, and in 2019 our book Peacekeeping in the Midst of War was published with Oxford University Press (winner of APSA Conflict Processes Best Book Award 2020).
 A number of articles also address variations of this question.
 Together with Hanne Fjelde and Desirée Nilsson, I have explored the local effects of peacekeeping (in International Organization).
 This work makes use of a new dataset on the location of peacekeeping deployments in Africa that the three of us collected together with Deniz Cil (The Geo-PKO dataset, forthcoming in Journal of Peace Research).
 Karin Johansson and I have an article in Journal of Conflict Resolution that analyses the impact of peacekeeping on the prevalence of wartime sexual violence.
 Together with Håvard Hegre and Håvard Mokleiv Nygård, I have also made use of simulations in evaluating the comprehensive effect of peacekeeping policies (in Journal of Politics).
 One important challenge that peacekeepers face is violent attacks by various non-state groups; our article in International Studies Quarterly explores this issue (with Hanne Fjelde and Sara Lindberg Bromley).

 I have a few working papers that explores further dimensions of intervention and violence.
 First, Sabine Otto and I explore the temporal dynamics of peacekeeping deployments in relation to civil war violence.
 Second, Corinne Bara and I present new data to compare UN and non-UN peacekeeping operations and their impact on violence.
 Third, Angela Muvumba Sellström and I ask under what conditions diplomatic interventions can shape the behaviour of rebel groups and persuade them to limit the use of violence against civilians.
 Fourth, Sara Lindberg Bromley and I examine the impact of biased interventions on the patterns of collective violence in civil war.